e271828e/Flight.jl/docs/notes/design/framework_spec.md

 The *runtime* status/log stream is a different channel, and it is not empty.
-It is per-occurrence, carried by the per-writer [diagnostic cells](#g-diagnostic-cell) ([§9.8][s9-8]) — the single-writer ring each writer owns for diagnostics and heartbeat.
+It is per-occurrence, carried by the per-writer [diagnostic cells](#g-diagnostic-cell) ([§9.8][s9-8]) — the single-writer cell each writer owns for diagnostics and heartbeat.
 The cells are where the rate limit lives, as a structural bound (a bounded ring plus per-kind suppressed counts, drained at frame top) rather than a policy layered over the stream.
 So "rate-limited wherever its source can repeat" holds of every kind